 God sent his Son Jesus to the cross, and this was the greatest act of love he ever showed.
 Speaking of Christ’s sacrifice, the Apostle Paul says:

 Since we have now been justified by his blood, how much more shall we be saved from God’s wrath through him!
 (Romans 5:9)

 So, what is the wrath in this passage that Christ’s sacrifice saves us from?
-It is the final punishment, referred to as Gehenna.
+It is the final punishment, referred in the New Testament as Gehenna.
 This is reserved for the unrepentant and defiant, described by Jesus in Matthew 10:28 as the complete destruction of body and soul.
 But even in punishing the unrepentant, God’s wrath has an end to it, because he will destroy them completely and eternally in one final act.
 They will not be tortured forever, as it isn’t in God’s nature to do so.

 Jesus’ willing sacrifice of his life pleased God and turned his wrath away from us.
 Christ took the punishment of death that was due to us!
 Thus, through repentance and faith in God’s Son Jesus, we are saved from the final death of Gehenna.
 What a great mystery!
 God in the flesh taking the punishment for our sins!
 That is a deep love that will take an eternity to comprehend.

 I hope that this helps you better understand the nature of God, that he is truly good.
 Through it may you grow deeper in your love for him.